beyourahi/npx_card/README.md

 <br />

-### This project was originally created by [Anmol Pratap Singh](https://github.com/anmol098).
-It's all his hardwork so all the credit goes to him.
+### This project was originally created by [Anmol Pratap Singh](https://github.com/anmol098) and tweaked a little by me.
+It's mostly his hardwork so all the credit goes to him.

 ### 💻 His [Github repo](https://github.com/anmol098/npx_card) for this project.